servio/mongo-locking/README.md

     relationship between resources is *not* fully expressed in terms of RDBMS constraints.
 This is another very common case, as most ORMs tend to provide integrity (validation) functionality in the app layer, and only a subset actually trickle down into material RDBMS constraints.
-As a consequence, the RDBMS will have no idea that logical integrity has been violated, and general misery ensues.
+In this case, the RDBMS has no idea that logical integrity has been violated, and general misery will ensue.

-    Transactions are often mistakenly believed to be a panacea for these types of problems, and as a consequence usually compound the problems they are being used to solve with additional complexity and cost.
+    Transactions are often mistakenly perceived as a panacea for these types of of problems, and as a consequence usually compound the problems they are being used to solve with additional complexity and cost.